 Both of them are used on worksheet forms.

 Form Controls options are simple & easy to use in Excel to create.
 In contrast, ActiveX control is slightly advanced and provides a more flexible design, which is most commonly used in Excel VBA, where it appears or appears as the object you can use in your code.

 There are 11 types of Controls in the developer tab in Excel.

 Several names, such as checkmarks, ticks, or selection boxes, know this user interface element.
 It is a little square shape where you can select or deselect a given option.
 It functions by controlling the display of a checkmark once it is set.

 - Command Button:

-Command buttons or push buttons are used to execute or to run a macro; it performs a task when you click on it.
+With the help of a command or push button, we can execute or run a macro; it performs a task when you click on it.

 - Combo Box:

 An interactive tool for enhanced user interaction.
-It is a drop-down list from where you can select or add items of your choice to the list.
-You can select an item of your choice either by typing text into the combo box or by selecting it from the list.
+It is a drop-down list from which you can select or add items.
+You can choose an item by typing text into the combo box or from the list.